CraigChat/craig.chat/docs/faq/drive/README.md

 # Frequently Asked Questions: Cloud Backup

-## How can I link my Google Drive or Microsoft OneDrive to Craig?
+## How can I link my Google Drive, Microsoft OneDrive, or Dropbox to Craig?
-You can link your Google Drive or Microsoft OneDrive by becoming a [patron](/patreon) and connecting your account from the [dashboard](/dashboard).
+You can link your Google Drive, Microsoft OneDrive, or Dropbox by becoming a [patron](/patreon) and connecting your account from the [dashboard](/dashboard).

 ## Where do my recordings go within my drive?
 Your recordings will be automatically processed and put into a folder named "Craig".
 You should get a direct message to your file when your recording has finished processing.